Tai Tzu-ying: Playing style

 Tai plays an offensive game, with many calling her style unpredictable and often spontaneous.
-She is a very adventurous player with a disguised nature of shots, seemingly able to hit the shuttle from just about anywhere with a great range of shots and angles.
-Also remarkable is her very relaxed hitting action.
+She is a very adventurous player with a disguised nature of shots, seemingly able to hit the shuttle with a wide range of shots and angles.
 She has a strong backhand and good net-play, while her biggest fault is being inconsistent at times.
 Tai also has strong stamina and is very athletic.

 Tai herself said that she does not follow a certain play or style, and focuses on herself rather than her opponent or any strategies.
 Tai has clocked fast smashes, with one of the fastest recorded being 360 km/h at the 2016 All England Open quarter-finals, despite her preference of playing slowly to set up shots.

-Tai's prodigious talent and deceptive shot-making has earned compliments of many, including BWF commentator Gillian Clark, who often compliments her talented shot-making and has said that Tai is one of the best players to watch in women's singles.
+Tai has been noted for her exceptional talent and deceptive shot-making.
+Gillian Clark, a commentator for Badminton World Federation, has highlighted her shot-making ability and described her as one of the most entertaining players to watch in women’s singles.